erf-git/ML_regression_wine/README.md

 # ML_regression_wine
-Objective: using regression models to predict wine quality, exploring differences in features by type wine, and exploring differences in model coefficients by wine type.
+Objective: using regression models from scikit-learn to predict wine quality, exploring differences in features by wine type, and exploring differences in model coefficients by wine type.

 DATASET: UCI Wine (https://archive.ics.uci.edu/dataset/186/wine+quality)